How to Start a Restaurant Business

 Once you have your research and know what type of restaurant you're opening, it's time to decide the menu and pricing.
-Your product offerings should align closely with the types of customers you want to dine.
+Your product offerings should align closely with the types of customers you're marketing to that you want to dine at your restaurant.
 Pricing high will get different demographics than pricing low, and the profit margins will vary.

 You'll want to get your sales per diner as high as possible so make sure you offer a good range of options including starters, main courses and desserts as well as wine, beers and soft drinks.
 Having fixed priced menus works well as people like offers.

-With any premises, the costs can be huge.
+With any premises, the costs can be immense.
 Here are the most common start-up costs associated with developing a new restaurant: